-This is a one stage application process.
-Once your application has been submitted, an expert international review panel, comprised of scientific/clinical expert reviewers, will evaluate the application submissions.
+This is a one-stage application process.
+Once your application has been submitted, an expert international review panel comprised of scientific/clinical reviewers and PPI/PPP reviewers, will evaluate the application submissions.
 Reviewer feedback will be made available to all applicants on request.